Enceladus and Her Many Mysteries Revealed by the Cassini Space Probe

 Identifying the Sources of the Plumes

 After nearly a decade of observations, in mid-2014 scientists announced that 101 separate geysers had been located on Enceladus.
 They are scattered among the cracks at the south pole and correlate to hot spots on the moon, with higher temperatures corresponding to higher emissions.
 As it turns out, the friction the water vapor produces by leaving the fissure creates the heat that Cassini measured at 2.2 cm wavelength and not by surface heating of photon collisions.
 Most significant, the size of the openings of the geysers were only 20-40 feet in size, too small to be a result of surface friction.
-They must have a source deep down to allow such small openings to dispel material, giving further evidence for a subsurface ocean (JPL "Cassini Spacecraft", Wall "101," Postberg 40-1).
+They must have a source deep down to allow such small openings to dispel material, giving further evidence for a subsurface ocean (JPL "Cassini Spacecraft", Wall "101," Postberg 40-1, Timmer "On").

 Impact on Saturn System

 And do those jets impact Saturn's rings?
 You betcha.
 Recent observations and computer analysis from Colin Mitchell of the Space Science Institute in Boulder have shown that each geyser flow and its materials manage to escape the pull of the moon and leave behind a wake that eventually gets stretched out into the E ring.
 It wasn't easy to spot them, however.
 Certain lighting conditions were needed to get the material to reflect enough light to be captured on camera.
 In fact, the size of the particles was found to be 1/100,000 of an inch in diameter which matches the size of the material in the E ring.
 But it gets even better: By knowing how much mass is leaving the moon, scientists can possibly forecast the future date when all the water will be gone from Enceladus (Cassini Imaging Central Lab "Icy tendrils," Postberg 41).